sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 linking to results of automated tests that run on the patchbot and other tests that run on GitHub Actions.

-* The Patch buildbot will automatically test your ticket.
-See :trac:`wiki/patchbot` for more information about its features and limitations.
-Make sure that you look at the log, especially if the patch buildbot did not give you the green blob.

 * A `linting workflow
   <https://github.com/sagemath/sage/blob/develop/.github/workflows/lint.yml>`_
   runs on all pushes to a branch on Trac.
 It checks that the code of